LIUCat is the online library catalog for LIU. It lists books, periodical titles,

 "Add Marked to Bag", you can click on

-LIUCat will then ask for your library barcode and PIN number* so that it can add the list to your account.
+LIUCat will then ask for your username* and password* (some people may have a barcode* and PIN* number instead) so that it can add the list to your account.

 ||Select "Create a new list"